2025 AGENDA

 Dwayne Purvis

 Accurate identification and assessment of orphan and idle wells is essential for effective plugging and remediation programs.
-Case studies will highlight how advanced survey systems are being applied to improve efficiency, reduce costs, and strengthen environmental outcomes.
+Case studies from the U.S. using SENSYS Magnetometer sensors on UAVs will highlight how advanced survey systems are being applied to improve efficiency, reduce costs, and strengthen environmental outcomes.

 Wolfgang Suess